 Statement of Goals

-The department has at least twelve goals which are closely related to its mission and those of the College and University:
+The department has twelve goals which are closely related to its mission and those of the College and University:

 - To recruit and retain the best qualified faculty.